 They are also completely different people with completely different needs and tastes.
 Now I’m not advocating that you should do what I do, I am merely sharing that breakfast can be a challenge around here, especially since my kiddies were introduced to Weetbix by house guests and the youngest really only ever wants that – even if it’s not in the house she just refuses to eat other things. “beekbix” she called it.
 So fun!
 Because of this, breakfast is getting very random at our house…

 Now, I know that some of you are going to say ‘what’s wrong with Weetbix’?
-I get asked in every round of Small Steps to Wholefoods.
+I get asked all the time.
 Because the ingredients don’t contain ‘numbers’ which is great and it’s not covered in sugar so, as breakfast cereals go, it’s not too bad.
 But it’s also not too great either.
-Those light and paper thin slices of wheat have been heated and manipulated, losing lot’s of nutrition in the process.
-The non-organic weetbix are also sprayed and could potentially be from genetically modified grains (I am not sure of this – but you never know these days).
+Those light and paper thin slices of wheat have been heated and manipulated, losing lots of nutrition in the process.
+The non-organic weetbix are also sprayed.
 Modern day wheat is super problematic and as a rule I try and steer clear as often as I can.

 Not only that, there are far better options for breakfast than cereal.
 I don’t think breakfast cereal of any kind is a super nutritious choice.
 I was recently in New York and was explaining how I thought good-quality bacon and eggs was more nutritious than Cheerios.
 Well, the conversation that happened afterwards was truly enlightening.
 The group of smart, savvy and switched on women I was chatting too said “maybe use a different example, because Cheerios are healthy”.